-G0.
-Please provide the URL of your institution's net price calculator:
+G0 Please provide the URL of your institution's net price calculator: https://undergrad.admissions.columbia.edu/affordability/calculator

-\Rightarrow https://undergrad.admissions.columbia.edu/affordability/calculator

-Provide 2022-2023 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2022-2023 academic year costs of attendance for the following categories that are applicable to your institution

-□ Check here if your institution's 2022-2023 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2022-2023 academic year costs of attendance will be available:
+Check here if your institution's 2022-2023 academic year costs of attendance are not available at this time and provide an appr 2022-2023 academic year costs of attendance will be available:

-G1.
-Undergraduate full-time tuition, required fees, room and board
+G1 Undergraduate full-time tuition, required fees, room and board

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2022-2023 academic year.
-(30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2022-2023 acader institutions that derive annual tuition by multiplying credit hour cost by number of credits).

-- ✓ A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - ✓ Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - ✓ Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - ✓ Do not include optional fees (e.g., parking, laboratory use).
+- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).